7.3 Tuition and Fees

 Students who are employees of Georgia-based corporations or organizations that have contracted with the Board of Regents through USG institutions to provide out-of-state tuition differential waivers.

-Students enrolled in a USG institution based on a referral by the Vocational Rehabilitation Program of the Georgia Department of Labor (BoR Minutes, October 2008).
+Students enrolled in a USG institution based on a referral by the Vocational Rehabilitation Program of the Georgia Department of Labor or the Department of Veterans Affairs.

 Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments.

-- Full-time employees in the public schools of Georgia or the Technical College System of Georgia (BoR Minutes, October 2008), their spouses, and their dependent children.
+Full-time employees of the public schools of Georgia or the Technical College System of Georgia (TCSG), their spouses, and their dependent children.

-- Teachers employed full-time on military bases in Georgia also shall qualify for this waiver (BoR Minutes, 1988-89, p.
-43).
+Teachers employed full-time on military bases in Georgia

-- The military sponsor is reassigned out-of-state and the spouse and dependent children remain in Georgia and the sponsor remains on active military duty; or,
+C. The military sponsor is reassigned outside of Georgia and the spouse and dependent children remain in Georgia;

-- The active military personnel and their spouse and dependent children are stationed in a state contiguous to the Georgia border and reside in Georgia.
-(BoR Minutes, February 2009; October 2013)
+D. The military sponsor is stationed in a state contiguous to the Georgia border and resides in Georgia;

-- Active members of the Georgia National Guard stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children.
-(BoR Minutes, October 2008)
+Active members of the Georgia National Guard stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children.

-- Members of a uniformed military service of the United States who, within thirty-six (36) months of separation from such service, enroll in an academic program and demonstrate intent to become domiciled in Georgia.
+A. Individuals who within 36 months of separation from such service enroll in an academic program and demonstrate intent to become domiciled in Georgia.
 This waiver may also be granted to their spouses and dependent children.
-(BoR Minutes, June 2004; October 2008; October 2013)

-- Any student who enrolls in a USG institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to USG students.
-(BoR Minutes, October 2008)
+Any student who enrolls in a USG institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to USG students.

 Research and Comprehensive University Graduate Students

-- Graduate students attending a Research or Comprehensive institution and as determined by the respective institution’s approved procedures.
+Graduate students attending a Research or Comprehensive University and as determined by the respective institution’s approved procedures.
 The number of students currently receiving waivers under this category shall not exceed the number assigned below:

 Medical and dental residents and medical and dental interns at Augusta University.